TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-11-04-still-on-phpunit-4-come-to-phpunit-8-together-in-a-day.md

     To my surprise, **upgrading PHPUnit tests was**.
 So I was thinking, let's take it from the floor in one go, from PHPUnit 4 to the latest PHPUnit 8.

-tweet: "New Post on #php 🐘 blog: Still on #PHPUnit 4?
-Come to @PHPUnit 8 Together in a Day"
 tweet_image: "/assets/images/posts/2019/phpunit/tweet.png"

 updated_since: "November 2020"